cspr-rad/ltl-actus/README.md

 ## `c`

 A take in c.
-C makes sense because Lita Foundation can put c programs on their zk stack
+C makes sense because Lita Foundation can put c programs on their zk stack.
+Additionally, we could use the [verified software toolchain](https://vst.cs.princeton.edu/)